This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 After loading Windows 2000, I found that this

-to 400 MHz.
-I increased the processor core voltage to 2.3 volts by adding a
+overclock to 400 MHz.
+I increased the processor core voltage to 2.3 volts by

-100K ohm resistor across the 2.8 volt setting, and now the system is completely
+adding a 100K ohm resistor across the 2.8 volt setting, and now the system is

 The Dazzle DVC II digital video capture card